-29 What are the conditions and procedures for grant of interim relief against unlawfully granted aid?
+What are the conditions and procedures for grant of interim relief against unlawfully granted aid?

-The rules on administrative court procedure foresee the possibility to apply for interim relief, which, as in most jurisdictions, will only be granted if the applicant demonstrates that (i) there is a prima facie case; (ii) there is urgency to prevent harm to the applicant that could not be easily undone; and (iii) the requested relief would not undermine a public interest of greater importance than the private interest of the applicant.
-However, requirements (ii) and (iii) will likely have to be interpreted applicant-friendly in an action against illegal state aid, in light of the case law of the EU courts (see also question 23).
+The rules on administrative court procedures foresee the possibility to apply for interim relief, which, as in most jurisdictions, will only be granted if the applicant demonstrates that:

+- there is a prima facie case; - there is urgency to prevent harm to the applicant that could not be easily undone; and - the requested relief would not undermine a public interest of greater importance than the private interest of the applicant.

+However, the second and third requirements will likely have to be interpreted in an applicant-friendly way in an action against illegal state aid, in light of the case law of the EU courts.